 T. M. (Terry) Balthazor was born in rural Kansas where his family has been engaged in agriculture since homesteading in the late 1800s.
-He attended public schools and became first in his family to receive a university degree; B.S. (summa cum laude) Fort Hays State University in 1971.
+He attended public schools and became first in his family to receive a university degree (B.S., summa cum laude, Fort Hays State University, 1971).
 He continued his education at the University of Illinois, obtaining his Ph.D. in 1975 under the direction of Professor J. C. Martin.

 After graduation, Dr. Balthazor joined Monsanto as a bench scientist.
-He assumed a number of scientific, leadership and strategic analysis roles over the next quarter century, and retired as Vice President and Director of Research.
+He assumed a number of scientific, leadership and strategic analysis roles over the next quarter century and retired as Vice President and Director of Research.
 His personal research and that of his research department provided numerous commercial opportunities for Monsanto ranging from new active ingredients, novel genes and new processes for the manufacture of glyphosate (the active ingredient in Roundup® herbicide).
-The process chemistry breakthroughs allowed what was hitherto a specialty product to become the most successful agricultural product in history.
+The process chemistry breakthroughs allowed what was hitherto a specialty product to become the most successful agricultural product in the industry.
 In addition, Dr. Balthazor isolated the first microorganisms capable of biodegrading glyphosate.
-Beyond the safety and environmental impact of this discovery, such organisms were the source of genes in the development of the first and most successful example of herbicide tolerant transgenic plants utilized in modern agriculture (Roundup Ready®).
+Beyond the safety and environmental impact of this discovery, such organisms were the initial source of genes in the development of the first example of herbicide tolerant transgenic plants utilized in modern agriculture (Roundup Ready®).

 After leaving Monsanto, Dr. Balthazor founded TMB Scientific, LLC, a scientific consulting firm specializing in technology analysis and strategic research planning.
 Clients included science based startups, investment banks and large commercial companies, both national and global.